sodazone/ocelloids-sdk/README.md

 yarn test
 ```

-When adding new tests, you can take advantage of the existing test data and mocks available in `packages/test/`.

-If the provided test data does not meet your specific requirements, you can utilize the development support tools located in `tools/` to capture the necessary data for your tests.
+Additional test data and mocks are available in `packages/test/` for your convenience.
+If necessary, you can capture specific data using the development support tools located in `tools/` for testing purposes.

 ### Troubleshooting